Coronavirus battle: PFA risk fresh PR disaster by questioning pay cuts

 One of the arguments being made by the PFA is that the taxman – and therefore the NHS – could lose tax contributions of more than £200 million over a 12-month period.

-The statement, which also promises news of a big initiative from Premier League players within days, comes with many Non-League clubs and their fans, players and officials already fearing a growing PR disaster at Premier League level and the danger of a backlash for the entire game when normal life returns.
+The statement, which also promises news of a big initiative from Premier League players within days and the need to “increase funding to Non-League clubs in the long term” comes with many clubs and their fans, players and officials already fearing a growing PR disaster at Premier League level and the danger of a backlash for the entire game when normal life returns.

 All Premier League players want to, and will, play their part in making significant financial contributions in these unprecedented times.